thunderbird/developer-docs/add-ons/updating/tb78/README.md

 There are no direct equivalents to manifest flags, so add-ons now need to provide their own mechanisms to switch code or resources depending on the runtime environment.
 Relevant information is accessible through the [`runtime` API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/).

+## Converting locale files

+*todo*

 ## Replacing Overlays

-If you used XUL overlays, they are now finally gone for good and you must find an alternative.
-While it is technically possible to write an XUL overlay loader experiment, it is a better idea to re-evaluate the purpose of the overlay:
+XUL overlays are no longer supported and you need to find an alternative:
 * For overlays loading a script without user interface relationship: Move the script's content to a background script (Example: startup script in a main window overlay)
 * For overlays extending the user interface in a way that can be replaced using calls to built-in APIs: Do those calls in a background script (Example: adding context menu items)
 * For overlays extending the user interface beyond the built-in APIs: Add an experimental API with a window listener and manually add the needed UI elements (Example: [experimental restart API](https://github.com/thundernest/sample-extensions/blob/master/restart/implementation.js)).
 Try to make your API as generic as possible, so it could become an official MailExtension API.